krishmoran/LightEmAll/README.md

 # LightEmAll
-A fractal-based maze game built using Kruskal's algorithm and depth first search
+A fractal-based maze game built using Kruskal's algorithm and breadth first search